chrissarmstrong/seeking-manifold/content/Running Thoughts/Predators in the Brush (A Taxonomy).md

 date: 2023-04-16
 promo-linkedin:
 ---
 The heat is breaking now as the sun begins to set over the low mountains in the distance ahead of us.
-The five shadows of those in front have grown long, stretching back towards me over the golden grass.
+The five shadows of those in front have grown long, stretching back towards me over the golden grass of the savanna.

-The breeze, which has been blowing all day, is now cooling.
+The breeze, which has been blowing most of the day, is now cooling.
 There is a constant hum of insects all around.

-We all know that we need to push on so that we make it to the foothills before it gets dark.
+We know that we need to push on so that we make it to the foothills before it gets dark.
 This is not a place to be after the sun has set.

 That is when it happens: a hush spreads out over the million insects until it is silent.
-This has not happened to me before, but I've heard stories about it. *You never forget*, they said. *It happens right before.*
+Only the slightest rustling of the grass in the breeze.
+This has not happened to me before, but I've heard stories about it. *You never forget*, they said. *The silence happens first.*

 At first I think maybe I'm imagining.
 But I see the others have stopped too.
 Maria turns back to look at me, her eyes growing wide.
 She has been walking with a long spear in one hand, and she raises it slowly.

 And then we hear it: a rustle, faint but unmistakable, from the thicket to our left.
+Then a low rumbling noise.
+I think the earth beneath me shakes a bit.
 We are all frozen in place now, staring in the same direction, eyes scanning the brush for any sign of movement.

 *Don't move yet*, I tell myself, heart pounding.
 I look down at my left hand.
 It is shaking.
 My right hand finds the knife tucked into my waistband. *Get ready, but **don't move yet**.*